 Increase your prospects with a magazine that generates leads through a downloadable PDF.

 A good marketing funnel for a photography business should have at least three parts.

 This, you are already doing by creating magazines for clients and distributing them with your information and logo on it.
 Social media, traditional and online ads, and search engine optimization will also help you keep the top of your funnel full with traffic and inquires.

 This is the point in the funnel when your action is required.
 If you have been attracting customers in an honest and organic way, the traffic you are generating is interested and in your target market.
-The next step is to gently nudge them into interacting with you.
-For this step, you will need tools to convince the potential customer that you are the perfect business for the job.
+The next step is for you to gently nudge them into interacting with you.
+For this step, you will need tools to convince your potential customers that you are the perfect photographer for them.
 The tools should be easy to use and automatic.
-A magazine that speaks directly to your target customer is the perfect way to attract qualified leads.
+A magazine that speaks directly to your ideal client is the perfect way to attract qualified leads.

 For this example, we will use the Maternity Magazine.
 Photographers looking to grow their business may choose mothers-to-be.
 This particular niche is the perfect way to begin a long relationship with a growing family.
 The Maternity Magazine would be advertised through your awareness channels and then available for download on your website.
 In order to download the PDF, the interested party will need to provide their email address Once they do, you have officially converted someone with general interest into a potential prospect.

 To help you get started collecting leads, here are four ways to increase your e-mail sign up conversion rate: